 Step aside cold brew coffee - Instant Pot Iced Tea is here.
 There's a new sheriff in Drink Town!

-If you like this Instant Pot Iced Tea recipe, you’ll probably love my NEW Instant Pot Lemonade recipe!
+If you like this Instant Pot recipe, you'll probably love my NEW Instant Pot Lemonade recipe!

 Baking soda is 9 on the pH scale, because of its alkalinity baking soda is able to effectively buffer acidity.